Indianapolis Motor Speedway: Fabulous roadsters (1950s)

 In the 1950s, cars were topping out at 150 mph, helping to draw more and more fans.
 The low-slung, sleek cars were known as roadsters, and the Kurtis, Kuzma, and Watson chassis dominated the field.
 Nearly all were powered by the Offenhauser, or "Offy", engines.
 The crowd favorite Novi, with its unique sound and look, was the most powerful car of the decade that dominated time trials.
 However, they would never make the full 500 mi in first place, often breaking down before the end or having to make too many pit stops because of the massive engine's thirst for fuel and the weight that went with the extra fuel.

-The track's reputation improved so much that the 500-mile race became part of the Formula One World Championship for 10 years (1950–1960), even though none of the Indy drivers raced in Formula One and only Ferrari's Alberto Ascari of the F1 drivers at the time raced in the 500 in 1952.
+The track's reputation improved so much that the 500-mile race became part of the Formula One World Championship for 11 years (1950–1960), even though none of the Indy drivers raced in Formula One and only Ferrari's Alberto Ascari of the F1 drivers at the time raced in the 500 in 1952.
 Five-time world champion Juan Fangio practiced at the speedway in 1958 but ultimately decided against racing there.
 The 1950s were also the most dangerous era of American racing.
-Of the 33 drivers to qualify for the 1953 race, nearly half, 16, were to eventually die in racing accidents.
+Of the 33 drivers to qualify for the 1953 race, nearly half, 16, eventually died in racing accidents.